About IPATH

 History

 The International Professional Association for Transport & Health (IPATH) was created October 2016, in an effort to bring together a diverse group of professionals working at the intersection of transport and health.
 Many of the initial members had been delegates of the inaugural International Conference on Transport & Health (ICTH) 2015-London.
-At the conclusion of ICTH a general meeting was organized by the Transport and Health Science Group (THSG).
-Founded in the late 1980s by Dr. Stephen Morton, THSG is an independent society of public health and transport practitioners and researchers committed to understanding and addressing the links between transport policies and health and promoting a healthy transport system.

 The International Professional Association for Transport & Health (IPATH) was created October 2016, in an effort to bring together a diverse group of professionals working at the intersection of transport and health.
 Many of the initial members had been delegates of the inaugural International Conference on Transport & Health (ICTH) 2015-London.
-At the conclusion of ICTH a general meeting was organized by the Transport and Health Science Group (THSG).
-Founded in the late 1980s by Dr. Stephen Morton, THSG is an independent society of public health and transport practitioners and researchers committed to understanding and addressing the links between transport policies and health and promoting a healthy transport system.

 Board of Directors